stanleymho/CourseProject/README.md

 # Tools

 There are several tools developed for this project:
-1. _tweetscollect_ for collecting the tweets for a topic from _Twitter_ for the past 7 days into a dataset.
+1. _tweetscollect_ for collecting the tweets for a topic from _Twitter_ into a dataset.
 2. _sentimentalyze_ for performing _sentiment analysis_ on the dataset.
 3. _sentimentgraph_ for plotting a _Sentiment Trend Graph_ based on the results from the _sentiment analysis_.